sspickle/genlatex/README.md

     v 0.19: Modified the attachment file paths so that Canvas would accept them.
 Unfortunately canvas does not support file upload questions in their current quiz tool.

+    v 0.20: Added eunit formatter to use "engineering" units.